GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/content_scripts/index.md

 ## Overview {: #overview }

-The `"content_scripts"` field specifies a statically loaded JavaScript or CSS file to be used every time a page is opened that matches a certain [URL pattern][doc-match].
+The `"content_scripts"` key specifies a statically loaded JavaScript or CSS file to be used every time a page is opened that matches a certain [URL pattern][doc-match].
 Extensions can also inject content scripts programmatically, see [Injecting Scripts][doc-cs] for details.

 ## Manifest {: #manifest }

-These are the supported fields for `"content_scripts"`.
+These are the supported keys for `"content_scripts"`.
 Only the `"matches"` key and either `"js"` or `"css"` are required.

 {% Label %}manifest.json{% endLabel %}